Sunday 27 January 2019

 The workshop is open to anyone over the age of 16, and no prior knowledge is necessary.
 It is relevant to anyone wanting to plant one or more fruit tree in their garden, school, allotment or in a community location.

-The practical element of the workshop involves some digging and moderately heavy work, but participants are welcome to join in or not as they see fit.
+The the majority of the workshop will entail some digging and moderately heavy work, but participants should not feel obliged to do anything they don't feel up to.
 Do dress appropriately, however, as we will not be deterred by poor weather conditions.

 Brighton Permaculture Trust aims to meet the needs of participants with physical disabilities and learning difficulties.
 If you have any issues which you feel may affect your ability to attend or participate in this workshop, please contact us to discuss them prior to booking.